A new autoimmune treatment that targets the vagus nerve looks promising.

 "Our pilot study suggests this novel MicroRegulator device is well tolerated and reduces signs and symptoms of [Autoimmune Disease]," says Dr. Mark Genovese, the James W. Raitt Endowed Professor of Medicine at Stanford University in California, USA.

-This is promising news for arthritis patients.
+This is promising news for autoimmune patients.
 While further studies are needed, this research opens up a new treatment route that avoids the side-effects associated with existing biologic medications.

 "This is a really exciting development.
 These results open the door to a novel approach to treating chronic inflammatory diseases.
 This is certainly an area for further study," said Prof. Thomas Dörner, Chairperson of the Scientific Programme Committee at the Annual European Congress of Rheumatology.